 You could also bring fresh fruit with you.
 Some great fruit ideas are apple slices and bananas.
 Bananas are a great food to eat for energy.
 Fresh fruit is a great healthy snack.

 Okay, so this one is not a healthy choice.
 I put this one on the list for the dads and the hungry mamas post-labor.
-My husband likes to snack on chips.
-These ones are especially his favorite.
+Husbands and wives both love to snack on chips.
+Labor is a lot of work and afterwards, some of us are looking for a little junk food.
 This is a snack I would have loved to have while waiting for my late dinner to arrive after having my baby girl.